Aaron1924/healthcare-data-sharing/README.md

 4. Test read operations, write operations, and event listening

 The test script will:
-- Connect to the Base Sepolia testnet
+- Connect to the Ethereum Sepolia testnet
 - Load your contract ABI from the artifacts directory
 - Test reading from the contract (groupManager, revocationManager, seq)
 - Test writing to the contract (request or storeData)